 Douglas Cunnington, Founder of Niche Site Project

-I don't see affiliate marketing being majorly different in 2016 than in 2015.
+I don't see affiliate marketing being majorly different.

 We have seen trends – more marketers moving to white hat strategies – and I expect those trends to continue.